Skip to main content

 There are 2 options:

-• general anaesthetic – where you're asleep during the operation
+• general anaesthetic - you're asleep during the surgery

-• a spinal or epidural anaesthesia – an injection into your spine that numbs the lower half of your body
+• spinal or epidural anaesthesia - your lower body is numbed through an injection into your spine

-Metal-on-metal hip resurfacing is carried out in a similar way.
-The main difference is that less of the bone is removed from the femur.
+Metal-on-metal hip resurfacing is done in a similar way.
+The main difference is that less of your femur (thigh bone) is removed.
 Only the joint surfaces are replaced with metal inserts.

-• cemented parts are secured to healthy bone using acrylic cement
+• cemented - secured to healthy bone using acrylic cement

-• uncemented parts are made from material that has a rough surface - allows the bone to grow on to it, holding it in place
+• uncemented - the parts are made from material that has a rough surface which allows your bone to grow on it and hold it in place

-Your surgeon will also be able to discuss any concerns about metal-on-metal replacements.
+Metal-on-metal hip replacements may cause complications.
+Your surgeon will also be able to discuss any concerns you have about them.

 Minimally invasive hip replacement

-In conventional hip replacement, a relatively large cut of 20 to 30cm (8 to 12 inches) is made in the skin.
-This is performed above the hip, letting the surgeon gain access to the hip joint.
+In a traditional hip replacement, a large cut of 20cm to 30cm is made in the skin above your hip.

-Minimally invasive hip replacement is as safe and effective as conventional surgery.
-There is an added benefit of causing less pain after surgery.
+Minimally invasive hip replacement is as safe and effective as traditional hip replacement surgery.
+It also causes less pain after surgery.

 Content supplied by the NHS and adapted for Ireland by the HSE